sammtzk/Heart-Ejection-Fraction/README.md

 ---
 ## **Data Set**

+***DATA ACCESS DISCLOSURE:*** Access to the data used for this research is granted under the Stanford University School of Medicine EchoNet-Dynamic Dataset Research Use Agreement: [Accessing Dataset](https://echonet.github.io/dynamic/index.html#access).

 Our **Cardio-Health Predictive Model** utilizes the **EchoNet-Dynamic dataset**, a publicly available compilation of over **10,000 echocardiogram videos** collected between **2016 and 2018 at Stanford University Hospital**.
 Each video is accompanied by **volume tracings** and **clinical measurements**, including **ejection fraction (EF)** - a measure estimating the percentage of blood pumped out of the left ventricle during a heart contraction.

 Experts at a **Stanford lab** used the videos, volume tracings, and EF measurements to design a **deep learning model** that: